Dog Licking Excessively at Night (What’s Going On?)

 Skin Infections

 Bacterial or fungal infections can make a dog’s skin very itchy and uncomfortable, especially at night when warmth and moisture intensify symptoms.
-Dogs may lick paws, legs, or specific body areas obsessively, sometimes to the point of hair loss or raw skin.

 Yeast infections are especially common around the paws, ears, and belly.
-The constant licking not only worsens the irritation but can make the infection spread.
+The constant licking not only worsens the irritation but can also make the infection spread.

 Pain or Discomfort